COVID-19 and MS

 - “A Message to Our MS Community” from MSAA’s President & CEO, Gina Ross Murdoch, about our continued commitment, business continuity, and how MSAA can help.
 From MSAA’s MS Conversations blog

-MSAA’s toll-free Helpline provides assistance to members of the MS community Monday through Friday, between the special extended hours of 8:30 AM to 8:00 PM Eastern Time.
+MSAA’s toll-free Helpline provides assistance to members of the MS community Monday through Friday, between the hours of 8:30 AM to 8:00 PM Eastern Time.
 To speak with a trained Client Services Specialist, please call MSAA’s Helpline at (800) 532-7667, extension 154.
 Questions to MSAA’s Client Services department may also be emailed to MSquestions@mymsaa.org.

 - Coronavirus (COVID-19): Centers for Disease Control (CDC)